mrnrasyad/Sales-Dashboard-using-Excel/README.md

-# Sales Dashboard using Excel: A Data Analytics Project
+# Amazon Sales Dashboard using Excel: A Data Analytics Project

 ## Brief Description about this Project
 The goal of this project is to prepare the data and use pivot tables and charts to analyze customer and product trends within a year, and finally present each chart in an interactive dashboard.